turbot/tailpipe-docs/docs/learn.md

 # Learn Tailpipe

 Tailpipe is a high-performance data collection and querying tool that makes it easy to collect, store, and analyze log data.
-With Tailpipe, you can:
+With Tailpipe, you can-

 - Collect logs from various sources and store them efficiently in parquet files
 - Query your data using familiar SQL syntax through DuckDB